transdryad/PaperMC-Updater/README.md

 **This project is under active development!
 Features may change or be removed at any time!
 Not for production usage!**

-Thanks to PaperMC for their minecraft server software.
+Thanks to PaperMC for their Minecraft server software.

 This simple script can manage and update PaperMC servers and minecraft plugins.